g-devpat/g-devpat/README.md

 # 💫 About Me:
-I am a Cloud Engineer at Google and currently working on the Apigee DevRel repository for adding features to the Sackmesser tool
+I am a Cloud Engineer at Google.

 ## 🌐 Socials: